oxnr/awesome-notes/Business/Principles.md

 - Measure impact of your solution don't just assume
 - Save costs or increase revenue and target exactly what you do.
 If you don't want to be in the costs game but don't increase revenues in a measurable way, you lost.
 - Never ever work on something with people that spread negative energy and have a negative attitude, a constructive positive mindset always wins.
+- Tech is wort nothing, its toxic to prioritize technical sanity of a system higher than the customer experience.